aXu-AP/archipelago-double-dash/worlds/mario_kart_double_dash/docs/en_Setup.md

 * Open Mario Kart Double Dash Client from Archipelago Launcher.
 * Open Dolphin and launch the game.
   * At this point, the client should say "Patch Applied".
-  * **Important!** Do not go further than the player count selection screen before you are connected to the host!
+  * **Important!** Do not go further than the title screen before you are connected to the host!
 * Write your host connection info in the box at the top of the client (if you are hosting yourself it's `localhost`) and press enter.
 * Write your slot/player name (if you didn't modify the YAML then it's `Player1`) into the box at the bottom and press enter.